zdravkov/kendo-docs/getting-started/widgets.md

 Kendo UI widgets are destroyed automatically when the web page is unloaded.

+**Creating a new widget instance from the leftovers of a destroyed widget may work in most cases, but is not recommended.
+Please initialize new widgets from different (e.g. newly appended) DOM elements.**

 ### Example - destroying a widget

 	<div id="grid"></div>